IKEA: Inner-city stores

-IKEA also adapted its store location and services to the 'inner-city' format for the expansion in China, unlike other countries where IKEA stores for economic and planning restriction reasons tends to be more commonly just outside city centers due to planning restrictions.
-In China, planning restrictions are less of an issue than in other country markets due to the lack of cars for much of its customer base.
-Accordingly, in store design alternatives, IKEA has had to offer store locations and formats closer to public transportation since few customers had access to cars with which to buy and take-home DIY flat pack furniture.
+IKEA adapted its store location and services to the 'inner-city' format for expansion in China, unlike other countries where IKEA stores, for economic and planning restrictions reasons, tend to be just outside city centres.
+In China, planning restrictions are less of an issue due to the lack of cars for much of its customer base.
+Accordingly, in store design alternatives, IKEA has had to offer store locations and formats closer to public transportation.
 The store design alternative thinking and strategy in China has been to locate stores to facilitate access for non-car owning customers.
-In fact, in some locations in China, IKEA stores can be found not in the usual suburban or near airport locations like in other countries, but rather places such as downtown shopping center with a 'mini-IKEA' store to attract shoppers.
-For example, one store design alternative trend that IKEA has implemented has been 'pop-up' stores along social media platforms in their advertising strategy for the first-time as a company to reach new customers demographics while still reinforcing its global brand locally in China.
+In some locations in China, IKEA stores can be found not in the usual suburban or near airport locations like other countries, but rather places such as downtown shopping centres with a 'mini-IKEA' store to attract shoppers.
+One store design alternative trend IKEA has implemented has been 'pop-up' stores along social media platforms in its advertising strategy, for the first time as a company, to reach new customer demographics while still reinforcing its global brand locally in China.

-Small sized stores
+IKEA moved into Topshop's former flagship store on 214 Oxford Street, central London, with the store officially opening on 1 May 2025.

-In Hong Kong, where shop space is limited and costly, IKEA has opened three outlets in the city, most of which have the one-way layout, part of shopping malls, small for IKEA stores but huge for Hong Kong retail stores.
-In addition to tailoring store sizes for specific countries, IKEA also alters the sizes of their products in order to accommodate cultural differences.
+Small-sized stores

-In 2015, IKEA announced that it would be attempting a smaller store design at several locations in Canada.
-This modified store will feature only a display gallery and a small warehouse.
-One location planned for Kitchener is in the place formerly occupied by a Sears Home store.
-The warehouses will not keep furniture stocked, and so customers will not be able to drop in to purchase and leave with furniture the same day.
-Instead, they will purchase the furniture in advance online or in-store and order the furniture delivered to one of the new stores, for a greatly reduced rate.
-IKEA claims that this new model will allow them to expand quickly into new markets rather than spending years opening a full-size store.
+In Hong Kong, where shop space is limited and costly, IKEA has opened four stores, all in multi-storey commercial buildings.
+They are smaller than other IKEA stores but large by Hong Kong standards.
+In addition to tailoring store sizes for specific countries, IKEA alters the sizes of products to accommodate cultural differences.
+In 2015, IKEA announced it would attempt smaller store designs at locations in Canada.
+IKEA claimed this new model would allow it to expand quickly into new markets rather than spending years opening a full-size store.